Take a year out

 Competition for places is extremely high.
 If you apply during your year out having already achieved your qualifications, you may be in a stronger position than those who apply for deferred entry with predicted grades.

-Before you submit your application, please contact the relevant admissions for advice on your degree choice.
+Before you submit your application, please contact us for advice on your degree choice.
 Not all degrees accept deferred entry applications.

 Medicine and veterinary medicine

-If you are an applicant to veterinary medicine or a non-EU international applicant to medicine and you want to take a year out, you will not be considered for deferred entry and you should instead apply during your year out.
+If you are an applicant to veterinary medicine, or an EU or international applicant to medicine, and you want to take a year out, you will not be considered for deferred entry and you should instead apply during your year out.

 If you are a Scottish applicant to medicine and want to take a year out, you are strongly encouraged to do so after completing S6.